Cucciman/Barcelona-Madrid-Postgresql-Meetup-CfP/README.md

 ### Selecting Proposals
 1. After review, proposals that are approved will be moved to the `selected` directory.
 2. Selected proposals will be scheduled for upcoming meetups and communicated to the speakers.

-### Resources
-1. Check the `resources` directory for guidelines and templates.
-2. Follow the provided instructions to ensure your proposal is complete and meets our requirements.

 ## Labels